omega8cc/boa/docs/MAJORUPGRADE.md

 But if you prefer to have all major OS upgrade multi-steps and versions automated to get to the latest supported Devuan version, then the Modern procedure is for you.

-## HOW-TO: Launch Modern Major OS Auto-Upgrade
+## How To: Launch Modern Major OS Auto-Upgrade

 You can easily upgrade your system from any supported Debian version, starting with Debian Jessie, to Devuan Chimaera or Devuan Daedalus, which are both systemd-free equivalents of Debian Bullseye and Debian Bookworm.
 You can upgrade from Devuan Beowulf or Chimaera to the recommended Devuan Daedalus using the same procedure.